Skip to content

 Copyright 2013 James Marsh

-The tailwater discharge is still a little below a normal level and the water is clear.
-The freestone section is above a normal level and stained.
+We are still getting good reports from customers fishing the tailwater -four this past week.
+Both the tailwater and freestone sections are still flowing a little below a normal level.
+The water is clear.
 Our articulated sculpin streamers have been working good in the tailwater.
-There are good light green and red or blood midge hatches and Little Black Caddis taking place along with Skwala stoneflies.
+Good late season hatches are taking place.
 Call or write us for fly recommendations.
 We update the Green River Wyoming fishing report weekly.

 USGS Real-time Stream Data: